Bob Gain

-Robert Gain (June 21, 1929 – November 14, 2016) was an American football player who played 13 seasons for the Cleveland Browns of the National Football League (NFL), and also played in the Canadian Football League (CFL).
+Robert Gain (June 21, 1929 – November 14, 2016) was an American professional football player for 13 seasons with the Cleveland Browns of the National Football League (NFL), and also played in the Canadian Football League (CFL).
 He played in five Pro Bowls in the space of seven years with the Browns and was a first-team All-Pro selection once and a second-team selection seven times.

 Gain played tackle, middle guard, and end and was standout defender at tackle, end, and middle guard.
 Cleveland led the NFL in many defensive categories in his 12 years and the Browns won 2/3 of their games and three championships during his career.

 College career

 Gain was a standout offensive and defensive lineman at the University of Kentucky, where he won the Outland Trophy in 1950 as the nation's Outstanding College Interior Football Lineman of the Year.
 Gain started at tackle four years (1947–1950) at the University of Kentucky (SEC).
 At Kentucky he won All-American honors his last two years (consensus in 1950) and co-captained a Wildcats team that captured the SEC championship.
 In 1950, the three-year All-SEC selection was chosen the best SEC lineman by the Atlanta (GA) Touchdown and Birmingham (AL) Quarterback Clubs.
 He was inducted into the College Football Hall of Fame in 1980.